CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ## Monitor Software Services

-Cumulus Linux, SONiC and NetQ run many services to deliver the various features of these products.
+Cumulus Linux, SONiC, and NetQ run many services to deliver the various features of these products.
 You can monitor their status using the `netq show services` command.
 This section describes services related to system-level operation.
 For monitoring other services, such as those related to routing, see those topics.
 NetQ automatically monitors the following services:

 - **aclinit**: `aclinit` service
 - **acltool**: `acltool` service